 Apologized that my tumor wasn't as bad as it could have been.
-As if that means I'm only allotted a certain amount of time to grieve, or talk about myself in conversation.
+As if that means I'm only allotted a certain amount of time to grieve or a certain amount of attention / concern / support from others.

 I did not have cancer, that's true.
-Apologizing, though, is just me trying to take care of other people, or worse, me afraid of being judged.
+Apologizing for that, though, is just me trying to take care of other people, or afraid of what people will think.

 In medical parlance, it simply means it's not cancer.